arkovia/acts/education-act-2018.md

 #### Segment 2: Unexcused Absences
 Unexcused absences will result in a mark on the student's record.
 3 absences will result in a conversation with a school administrator.
 10 absences will result in a repeat of the school year.

+### Section 2: School Days
+#### Segment 1: Introduction
+In order to promote learning and creativity, children will be encouraged to follow the following school holidays, also known as "school spirit days".